jbfish00/statsofplato.github.io/_posts/2023-10-10-hapax-how-to.md

 STEP 1: Import Libraries and Load Corpus
 ---
-The natural language tool-kit (nltk) is a very useful python package for performing a number of linguistic computing tasks.
+The natural language tool-kit `nltk` is a very useful python package for performing a number of linguistic computing tasks.
+Here we will use the `stopwords` corpus and the `word_tokenize` function.
 ```
 import nltk
 from nltk.corpus import stopwords